Walter Kriege

-Walter Kriege (15 March 1891 – 1 December 1952) was German jurist who also had a political role in the 1940s.
+Walter Kriege (15 March 1891 – 1 December 1952) was a German jurist who also had a political role in the 1940s.

 Life

 Walter Adolf Florens Hermann Kriege was born in Paraguay in 1891.
 His father, Johannes Kriege (1859-1937), was a German diplomat who in the early 1890s worked as the German Consul in Asunción.

 After taking part in the First World War, Kriege completed his studies in jurisprudence at Berlin, where he obtained his doctorate.
 Between 1921 and 1923, he worked at the Reichsbank, the German Central Bank.
 Between 1923 and 1944, he worked in the Prussian Justice Ministry and later transferred to the national State Justice Ministry.
 In April 1940, he was appointed Ministerial Director in the Justice Ministry, a post that he retained until his arrest in July 1944.
 It subsequently emerged that a year after his appointment, on 23/24 April 1941, Kriege was one of several high-profile government lawyers called to a special meeting at Hermann Göring's palatial offices in Berlin at which the participants were informed about Nazi Germany's new and subsequently-controversial Action T4 policy of enforced euthanasia.
 Between 1939 and 1944, Kriege also served as the president of the Senior Maritime Trophies Court (Oberprisenhof).

 He was nominated a member Carl Friedrich Goerdeler'splanned Shadow Cabinet as Secretary of State at the Justice Ministry or, according to another source, as Justice Minister.
 However, the planned government never came to power because the 20 July plot failed to assassinate Adolf Hitler, Germany's incumbent chancellor.
 Instead, Kriege was arrested, but unlike many others who were then arrested, he was released a few months later, in November 1944.